RainerZufahl/AppImageManager/README.md

 # AppImageManager
 **Install and remove AppImages easily**

-Core code taken from [Borga's AppImageMan](https://github.com/miguelrcborges/AppImageMan), with a lot of generalization, help texts and error catching added.
+Core code taken from [Boga's AppImageMan](https://github.com/miguelrcborges/AppImageMan), with a lot of generalization, help texts and error catching added.

 # Features